MKrbm/worms/README.md

 - Build with make : `make`
   - If you installed `ninja` and want to use it, you can specify the number of threads by using `cmake -GNinja ..` and `ninja -j<number_of_threads>`

+# Run the test
-## Run the test with ctest
+  ## For c++ projects with ctest
     - For unit tests : `ctest`
     - For integration tests, you have to check individually

+  ## For python projects with pytest
+    - Just run pytest with `pytest`
+      - All tests are supposed to be called from project root directory.
+      - For example, `pytest python/rmsKit/rms_torch/tests/functions.py`
+    - All tests file must start with `test`